 I swear my soul is on that thing.
+I prefer not filling up my phone with music, and I'm a slow adopter to streaming.
 I love that I can have thousands of songs with me at all times.
 I love being able find the perfect song for almost every moment.
 That helps when I'm behind my...

 -my DJ Gear-

 I am a DJ.
 I've had amazing times doing amazing things with amazing people behind my turntables and mixer.

 ...and the most important...

 I have to be able to look at myself in the mirror.
 I hold myself to high expectations.

 -I usually have lots of irons in a lot of fires.
 I think about how I can move projects forward.